uwplse/leanup/README.md

 and the goal of this tool is to make upgrade as seemless as possible for you over the course of the quarter.

+~Note: This is the first iteration of the course with Lean, and this auto-updating software is a work in progress, if you find issues please report them to us so we can try to improve the user experince.~

 ### Setup
 Getting set _up_ with _Lean_ takes just a few simple steps.